prebid/prebid.github.io/dev-docs/modules/userId.md

 The User ID module supports multiple ways of establishing pseudonymous IDs for users, which is an important way of increasing the value of header bidding.
 Instead of having several exchanges sync IDs with dozens of demand sources, a publisher can choose to integrate with one of these ID schemes:

+* **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).
 The result is stored in the user’s browser for future requests and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
-* **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
-* **ID5 ID** - a neutral universal identifier for the ad tech industry that can be used to pass a single user ID to all SSPs and DSPs to avoid the need for cookie syncing.
+* **ID5 ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.

 ## How It Works